redpwn/jail/docs/challenge-authors.md

 ```

 ## Resource limits
 redpwn/jail sets fairly strict resource limits by default.
-It is enough for most challenges, but can be increased if needed.
-Instructions for doing so are in the [configuration reference](https://github.com/redpwn/jail#configuration-reference).
+They are enough for most pwnable challenges but can be increased if needed.
+For a full list of options, read the [configuration reference](../README.md#configuration-reference).

 Notably, challenges written with Python will likely need an increase in memory and process limits.
 In general, if you find your challenges are hanging or consistently getting killed, then you may need to increase resource limits.